Part-talkie: History

 As the financial success of early part-talking feature-length sound films such as The Jazz Singer and The Singing Fool became apparent, producers of silent films which were either in production, or had recently been completed but not yet released, hastened to add or retrofit synchronized dialog segments so that their films could be advertised as "talking pictures" to a newly sound-hungry public.
 "You will hear the characters speak from the screen!" the ads could truthfully promise, even if all the audible speech was confined to one brief segment in an otherwise mute film.

+Due to the excitement of the public over sound film, films that were retrofitted with sound became successful while those that were released silent often failed to make a profit.
+The sound versions were often criticized by critics.
+However, box office receipts showed that, for the general public, sound versions were by and large preferred over silent films.
+The success of the pictures can be gauged by how quickly theme songs from these sound films became best sellers.
+Seemingly overnight, the top selling records, sheet music, and piano rolls all became songs that were associated with sound films.

-However, some films were hurt rather than helped by the alterations.
-The Paul Fejos film Lonesome (1928), an otherwise excellent late silent film, was modified by adding a gratuitous "talkie" segment with several minutes of banal small talk between the lead characters.
-This "goat gland", as such additions were sometimes called, caused previously sympathetic audiences to abruptly lower their opinions of the characters' personalities and level of intelligence.
+The Paul Fejos film Lonesome (1928) was a hit with the public and the sound version made a profit of $407,923.23 for Universal.
+The film was nevertheless criticized by some critics who disliked the addition of several minutes of small talk between the lead characters.
+They argued that these additions caused previously sympathetic audiences to abruptly lower their opinions of the characters' personalities and level of intelligence.
+What these critics (all of whom lived in big cities with theatres that could afford large orchestras) failed to grasped was that even audiences in rural areas were now able to experience a proper orchestra to accompany their films.
+Before this, they had had to settle for something simple such as organ accompaniment.

-In 1928, Universal Pictures began filming Edna Ferber's novel Show Boat as a silent film, but influenced by the success of the smash hit Broadway musical version, they halted the filming midway through production, added two sound segments to the film, and made a sound prologue featuring three of the stage musical's actors singing five songs from the show.
+In 1928, Universal Pictures began filming Edna Ferber's novel Show Boat as a silent film.
+Then, influenced by the success of the smash hit Broadway musical version, they halted filming midway through production in order to add two sound segments to the film.
+They also made a sound prologue featuring three of the stage musical's actors singing five songs from the show.
 (The prologue was intended to be shown just before the actual film at every theatre wired for sound.)
 The film, prologue and all, was finally released in 1929.
-It was not a success.
-The stage musical Show Boat was filmed in 1936 and again in 1951 with much better results, both critically and at the box office.
+The film made a handsome profit, with rentals totaling $1,643,000 at the box office.